cylitude/FYP/README.md

 3rd Mar Updates
 1. I created a chatbot page and integrated Dialogflow.
 However, the API does not call and reflect on the screen.
 Will need to see if I want to swap out the JSON file or continue troubleshooting
+2. Added "Measurements" and "Profile Page" to obtain key details in helping us streamline workflows for our Users as a Virtual Fashion Assistant.
+Next steps include Measurement >> Clothing Size recommendations, Change in Product Catalogue to fit this need, working on Payment Details

 25th Feb Updates
 1. Done with Firebase Authentication feature for Login Page (Currently missing "Forgot Password" functionality)